 Mussels in White Wine & Tomatoes (Serves about 4 people)

 1 tbsp olive oil

 3-4 garlic cloves, smashed or minced

 1 can (28oz) diced tomatoes, drained

 1/4 cup flat-leaf parsley, chopped

-Serve with a sliced baguette — you and your fellow diners can soak up some of the savory sauce.
+Serve with a crisp salad and maybe a sliced baguette — you and your fellow diners can soak up some of the savory sauce.